hamzaabbasminhas/MetaMask/MetaMaskAutomation/readme.md

 ![Meta_Automation](https://user-images.githubusercontent.com/64031981/173302919-b92c8d86-81eb-4f82-9774-1241cb7feb66.gif)

-* Framework is built using Selenium with python.
+* Framework is built using Selenium with Python Language.
 * This is a Platform independent Framework.
 (It should run on Windows, Mac, or Linux)
-* Tests will run and pass in the Chrome browser only condition is you should be using the latest chrome version on your PC.
+* Tests will run and pass in the Chrome browser, only condition is you should be using the latest chrome version on your PC.
-* It is built with the page object model
+* The framework is built with the page object model i.e a design pattern, in which an Object Repository contains all web UI elements
-* Helper methods are implemented for page interactions like click, sendkeys.
+* Helper methods are implemented in a separate class for all kinds of page interactions like click, sendkeys.
 * Built according to data-driven testing principles i.e all data is extracted from an external source and can run on multiple test scenarios.
+* For reporting allure-reporting tool is used.
+A report is generated in reports module inside the project.
+* Proper logging mechanism is implemented.
+Each step in test run is logged and logs are then integrated in the genenrated report.
 * The code first installs MetaMask extension to the driver instance of chrome and afterward imports Metamask wallet successfully.
 The GIF, at the top shows the video of the code execution.